daveromsey/browsersync-helper/readme.md

 Browsersync Helper Notification: Snippet JS successfully loaded!
 ```

-You should see Browsersync's JS snippet in the DOM.
+You should see Browsersync's JS snippet in the site's HTML:

 ```js
 <script id="__bs_script__">//<![CDATA[